The Double-Peaked Calcium-Strong SN 2025coe: Progenitor Constraints from Early Interaction and Ejecta Asymmetries: Optical Spectra

 We compare the spectral evolution of SN\,2025coe with other double-peaked CaSTs in Figure \ref{fig:CaST_Ib_comparison}.
 At the earliest epochs, SN\,2019ehk showed narrow H$\alpha$ emission suggesting the presence of H-rich CSM as opposed to broad H$\alpha$ in SNe\,IIb due to H in the expanding photosphere \citep{Jacobson-Galan20b}.
 No narrow lines are observed in the SN\,2025coe spectra.
 The diversity observed at early times between CaSTs could be due to differences in the shock-heated envelope and/or ambient CSM properties powering the luminosity at this time.

 At peak brightness, the SN\,2025coe spectrum is most similar to that of SNe\,Ib (Figure \ref{fig:template_mean_comparison}), with the lack of strong iron-group elements (IGE) typically observed in thermonuclear SNe.
-Based on the spectral evolution and the presence of IGEs, Ca-strong SNe have been categorized into Ca-Ia and Ca-Ib/c subclasses \citep{De20}.
-Within the Ca-Ib/c, this sample study distinguished two distinct populations based on their red ($g-r \approx 1.5$ mag) and green ($g-r \approx 0.5$ mag) colors at peak brightness.
+Based on the spectral evolution and the presence of IGEs, Ca-strong SNe have been categorized into Ca-Ia, Ca-Ib/c Red, and Ca-Ib/c Green subclasses \citep{De20}.
 SN\,2025coe and all other double-peaked CaSTs show significant spectral similarities at peak light with the peak spectrum of Ca-Ib Green PTF11kmb (Figure \ref{fig:CaST_Ib_comparison}).
 This is consistent with peak $g-r$ colors of SN\,2025coe and most other double-peaked CaSTs (Figure \ref{fig:color}). \cite{De20} suggested low-efficiency burning scenarios like shell-only detonations or deflagrations of low-mass WDs to explain some of the Ca-Ib/c Green subclass observations.
 We discuss potential progenitor scenarios for SN\,2025coe in Section \ref{sec:7.2}.